Counselling and Support Services for the Pregnancy Advisory Service

 How will I feel after the termination?

-Feelings following termination depend upon the individual person and their circumstances.
-After a termination, some women feel a sense of loss, even when they believe their decision was right.
+Feelings following a termination of pregnancy depend upon the individual person and their circumstances.
+After a termination of pregnancy, some women feel a sense of loss, even when they believe their decision was right.
 Others may feel relief.
-There is no evidence that termination causes long term depression or trauma, providing the procedure was your choice.
-However, some women find that the fluctuation in their hormone levels following termination does result in mood changes.
+There is no evidence that termination of pregnancy causes long term depression or trauma, providing the procedure was your choice.
+However, some women find that the fluctuation in their hormone levels following a termination of pregnancy does result in mood changes.
 It is therefore common for women to feel sensitive and irritable whilst the hormones levels in their bodies adjust.

 Initially you may feel a sense of relief and then later other feelings may include